somervda/lopybase/README.md

 I have created the lorahelper.py library to separate commonally used functions like join and send, encapsulate the US915 frequency plan setup, and create and example of using payload classes to manage the data being sent to TTN network.

-I have started on a jupyter document with information I have gathered on power usage in various hardware scenarios (Work in progress) see https://github.com/somervda/lopybase/blob/master/lopy4%20battery%20usage.ipynb
+I have started on a jupyter document with information I have gathered on power usage in various hardware scenarios (Work in progress) see [lopy4 power usage](lopy4%20battery%20usage.ipynb)